julie-christopoulos/julie-christopoulos.github.io/project.md

 ![gifbug](assets/IMG/20190710_bsc.png)

-*Figure 6: Summary of the residuals for the 5 test flights.*
+*Figure 6: Mixed layer heights for the ensemble learning and quality-checked methods for June 10, 2019 (ACT-America).*

 ![gifbug](assets/IMG/20210828_bsc.png)

-*Figure 7: Summary of the residuals for the 5 test flights.*
+*Figure 7: Mixed Layer heights for the ensemle learning and quality-chekced methods for August 28, 2021 (CPEX-AW).*

 # Discussion

-From Figure X, one can see that... [interpretation of Figure X].

 # Conclusion